TRIXX Overclocking and Card Utility

 You will want to use the same methods for Memory Clock that I mentioned for GPU Clock.

-Settings allows you to show effective memory clock instead of the actual clock speed, Synchronize Crossfire Cards, Set Clock on Change, Save Fan Settings with Profile, Disable ULPS (ULPS: Ultra Low Power State: a sleep state that lowers the frequencies and voltages of primary and non-primary cards to save power, it can also cause instabilities with Crossfire and single card configurations).
-The other settings are to be able to “Load on Windows Startup”, start TRIXX minimized and restore clocks.
+Settings allows you to show effect memory clock, Synchronize crossfire cards, set clock on Change, save fan settings with profile, Disable ULPS (ULPS: Ultra Low Power State: a sleep state that lowers the frequencies and voltages of primary and non-primary cards to save power, it can also cause instabilities with Crossfire and single card configurations).
+The other settings are to be able to “Load on Windows Startup”, start TRIXX minimized and restore clocks,… maybe I should enable that one?

 There is also “Graphics Card Info” which shows you information on the card.
 Most of the information is static information, of course if anything did change it would update, for example when I overclocked, it showed the clock speeds.